rogersacchelli/stock_analysis/README.md

 - **Reports**: Generated CSV files are saved in the `reports/` directory.
 - **Logs**: Error logs are saved in the `logs/` directory.
+- **Ticker Data**: Fetched stock data is saved in the `ticker_data/` directory.
-- **Email**: If an email address is provided, the results are sent via email.
+- **Email**: If an email address is provided and not in backtest mode, the results are sent via email.

+## Backtesting

+- Enable backtesting with the `-b` flag.
+- Specify the start and end dates using `-sd` and `-ed`.
+- Backtest results are included in the generated reports.

 ## Error Handling